-A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use;

-The proposed mobile home is not anticipated to have hours of operation, lighting, odor, noise levels, traffic or site activity that would diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area.
-There have not been any commercial or residential developments over the past three (3) years.

-B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development.

-Only a certified MAI (Member Appraisal Institute) appraisal can determine if material reduction has or will occur due to the proposed request.

-- C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - historical land use patterns;
+- A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use; - Currently the parcel is maintained and fenced in but remains undeveloped.
+The applicant proposes the development of only a single-family home.
+It is not anticipated to diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area.
+This would be consistent with the other recent developments in the immediate area. - B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development. - Only a certified MAI appraisal can determine if material reduction has or will occur due to the proposed request. - C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;

-The surrounding area is a mixture of undeveloped land, site built existing mobile homes, ranging from 0.26-acres to 8-acres.
-RRMH-1 zoned parcels are in the surrounding area to the north and east of the subject property.
+The general area is residential in character with single-family homes on lots ranging in size from approximately one (1) to five (5) acres.

+There is a mixture of AU, RU-1-7 and RR-1 zoning classifications in the general area.
+There is one (1) FLU designations (RES 1) within 500-feet of this site.